Baron-Severin/services-lab/readme.md

 > ***Note:*** _This should be done in pairs._

-* Your app must implement the 3 google play services described above
+* Your app must implement the 3 Google Play Services described above
-* Your app must implement those google play services inside an Android Service
+* Your app must implement those Google Play Services inside an Android Service
 * Your app must update a textview(s) with the new information when a button is clicked

 **Bonus:**

-* Add additional calls to google play services
+* Add additional calls to Google Play Services
-* Put you service in it's own seperate process
+* Put you Android Service in it's own seperate process
-* Have your service update your Activity no matter if a button is selected or not
+* Have your Android Service update your Activity no matter if a button is selected or not

 #### Deliverable